apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 export YARN_ROUTER_OPTS="-Drouter.audit.logger=INFO,ROUTERAUDIT"
 ```

+How to configure the client to randomly Select a Router

+By default, the client will try from the first router in the configured router list.
+If the connection is successful, the router will not be replaced.
+We can set `yarn.federation.failover.random.order` to true to allow clients to randomly select Routers.

 ### ON GPG:

 GlobalPolicyGenerator, abbreviated as "GPG," is used for the automatic generation of global policies for subClusters.